-- a.
-Consider the performance of individual students in module assessments. - b.
-Make decisions concerning student progress within a programme of study. - c.
-Make decisions concerning student achievement at the end of their programme. - d.
-Make awards to students or recommend to awarding bodies the eligibility of students for awards and grading, as appropriate. - e.
-Receive feedback on the consistency in assessment marking and Examination Board decisions from External Examiners/Verifiers/representatives. - f.
-Report to Academic Board on matters of student progress and achievement.
+- 1. Consider the performance of individual students in module assessments. - 2.
+Make decisions concerning student progress within a programme of study. - 3.
+Make decisions concerning student achievement at the end of their programme. - 4.
+Make awards to students or recommend to awarding bodies the eligibility of students for awards and grading, as appropriate. - 5.
+Receive feedback on the consistency in assessment marking and Examination Board decisions from External Examiners/Verifiers/representatives. - 6.
+Report to the Academic Board on matters of student progress and achievement.